nbuilding/N-lang-docs/docs/features/match.md

 # Match

-Match expressions are a faster and more effective way of checking values than reeditions of if-else statements, as instead of checking each one until the condition matches, it checks immediately using a dictionary internally.
+Match statements are simple ways of shortening down if-else statements, they are also arguably faster to run than if-else statements.
 Here is an example of a match statement:

 ```js
 print(match ("Hello!") {